-The idea of "random walks" has been exploited by Page-Rank [19], the algorithm used by Google for ranking search results.
+A popular approach that guarantees these properties is the simulation of a random walk on the web of trust, as done by PageRank [19], the algorithm used by Google for ranking search results.
 The algorithm considers a random walk over the graph of WWW pages and their links, starting from a random node and stopping with a probability $1 - \alpha$ at each step.
 Nodes are then ranked according to the probability that this random walk stops at them3.
 Pages that receive many incoming links, and pages that are being linked by another heavily-linked page, are then ranked higher.
 Intuitively speaking, the same approach could be used to propagate trust over a social network: the higher the number of paths (equivalent to links) leading to a node (equivalent to a WWW page), the more reputable the node is assumed to be (the higher it ranks).

 The standard version of PageRank misses on subjectivity, as it ranks pages regardless of the evaluating node.
 As a consequence, any node in the system would propagate trust to a node X in the same way.
 To obtain a subjective version of the algorithm, two simple changes are required: first, we force the starting point of the random walk to be the evaluating node itself (thus avoiding walks that originate at malicious nodes); second, rather than having the same probability of jumping to another node (as done in the original version of PageRank), we chose such probability to be proportional to the weight (i.e., the strength) of the edge itself.
 A walk starting at A will thus result in trust propagation from A's subjective viewpoint only.
-This modified version of the original algorithm is sometimes referred to as Personalised PageRank.
+This modified version of the original algorithm is sometimes referred to as Personalised PageRank (PPR).